deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 Powell chuckled.
 "You sound like you've got plans to turn it into one."

 Drew smiled wryly at how well he'd been skewered there.
 "We've got spaceships, forcefields, holograms and I used to be a mining foreman on an asteroid base." he said.
-"We should have a scifi sport to go with the…I dunno, the hoverboards and whatnot."
+"We should have a scifi sport to go with the...I dunno, the hoverboards and whatnot."

 Powell nodded absently, rolled his shoulder and examined a nasty bruise on his upper arm.
 "Bloody hell, I've got to hand it to them.
 I wouldn't have smacked my CO as hard in training."